rb201/weather-app/README.md

 ### Notes
-This project continues to expand and has a lot of moving pieces - some of which is unfinished - but I can not wait until it is 'finished' because I can keep adding to it.
-So this will be a work in progress as I start looking for work.
-Unsurpringly, this project was not easy - there was so much debugging and troubleshooting and research, which can't really be seen from the eyes of a person who looks at this repo for the first time.
-I hope this repo can display a bit of what I can do
+This project continues to expand and has a lot of moving pieces - much of which is unfinished.
+So this will be a work in progress.
+Unsurpringly, this project was not easy - there was so much debugging and troubleshooting and research !